leeb48/Ticketing-App/readme.md

 - [x] Fix DB Migration issue
 - [x] Use the pagination service with venue entity

-- [ ] CRUD Venue and seats
+- [x] CRUD Venue and seats

-- [ ] create a seat map for the venue
+- [x] create a seat map for the venue
+- [x] scaffold the main page with search bar, event list page, and event details page
+- [x] refactor pagination (maybe create a class for this)

+## Venue & Seat
 - [ ] mark seats on the venue based on their status (available, sold, pending)

+## Events
+- [ ] Create/update events and link artist and venue.
-- [ ] scaffold the main page with search bar, event list page, and event details page
+ - [ ] When creating events, we can perform search to pick the artist and venue.
-- [ ] refactor pagination (maybe create a class for this)
+- [ ] Display artist info on the events page.
+- [ ] Display the seat map on the events page.

 ## Backlog
 - [ ] Allow adding spacers and empty seats during create/update venue